advancedresearch/the_century_of_satire/ida-the-wise-woman-by-the-well.md

 The gospels are full of ambiguities that allow multiple interpretations, possibly as a way to gain more followers by letting them use their own imagination.

-### 5. Mysogynistic interpretation in Late Christianity
+### 5. Misogynistic interpretation in Late Christianity

 As Early Christianity evolves, the texts are redacted or reinterpreted with increasinly mysogynistic views.
 This might have contributed to some female characters missing their names over time.